monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### powscript

 powscript is a language that transpiles to bash.
 This makes it very portable - in theory.
-Unfortuneatly it targets bash-4 only
+Unfortunately it targets bash-4 only
 >written/generated for bash >= 4.x, 'zero'-dependency solution

 A lot of features have been added to bash-4, and the busybox shell (ash) does not support many of the new features and syntax additions.